The Dead-Alive Physicist experiment:

 2 The DAP experiment

 On the ceiling of the room (figure 1) there is an apparatus, L, programmed to emit at a precise time a photon propagating in a direction along which is located a beam splitter, BS, which forms with it an angle of 45°.
-Beyond the BS there are two photodetectors, D and D’ with 100% efficiency; D is located along the path of the incident photon, fixed on top of a box and connected to a hammer inside it; under the hammer there is a glass flask containing a lethal dose of gas called “LGD”; D’ is located along a path which is rotated by 90° with respect to the previous.
+Beyond the BS there are two photo-detectors, D and D’ with 100% efficiency; D is located along the path of the incident photon, fixed on top of a box and connected to a hammer inside it; under the hammer there is a glass flask containing a lethal dose of gas called “LGD“; D’ is located along a path which is rotated by 90° with respect to the previous one.

 The experiment is planned as follows:

-The combination of these two parts evolves as a linear superposition according to the Schrödinger equation and travels along two different paths, until the instant in which, in agreement with the wave-packet reduction postulate based on the Born rule, one presumes that a measurement process has occurred.
+The combination of these two parts evolves as a linear superposition according to the Schrödinger equation and travels along two different paths, until the instant in which, in agreement with the wave-function collapse (or wave-packet reduction) postulate based on the Born rule, one presumes that a measurement process has occurred.
 This is the instant in which the WF collapses and one only of the possible alternatives becomes real, with probability given by the square of the associated modulus (hence, in our example, probability ½ for both alternatives).

 Consequently, there are two possibilities or chains of events, which we call “E(∙)” and which will travel according to the superposition principle until a certain instant of the experiment: